lambcow/GuessANumber/README.md

-# GuessANumber
+# ProjectsFromSem1
-This is for a game where you guess a random number.
-I have the original code I wrote for this game already uploaded here, and I'm considering starting over with better techniques now that I've had a whole semester of Java under my belt.
+This repository is for all the little games and stuff I started working on in my first Semester at ASU.
+I've got a couple different projects I did, and I may branch them off/duplicate them or just entirely rewrite them not that I've had the entire semester to learn how to do things.
+And now I've been learning java gui on my own the past few weeks, so I may adapt a few of my projects to use gui instead of the console system prompt (or whatever it's called?).